 • How real time process measurements can be applied on optimizing brown stock washing and digester control.

 This webinar is the first in a series of three.
-Registration to open soon.
+You can find the registration for webinars 2 and 3 below:

 Keijo Pyörälä has been working at Vaisala (K-Patents) Liquid Measurements over 25 years in different positions from Product Management to Regional Sales Management and Global Business Development.
 Keijo has Master’s Degree in Chemical Engineering from Lappeenranta University of Technology and Executive Management Degree from Aalto University.
 He has been involved in number of global product and business development projects in different industry segments from food & beverages, pulp & paper, sugar & sweeteners to chemical & polymer and oil & gas all over the world.
 His specialty is process optimization with in-line process measurements, process efficiency and energy savings as well as quality improvement projects.